s1seven/SEP/schemas/README.md

 # S1Seven Schemas

-::: warning
+::: tip
-This specification is still on Draft state
+This specification is approved
 :::

 [[toc]]